joeymejias/Project-1---To-Do-List/README.md

 - Known Bugs
 - Future Updates

-An interactive demo of Listr is available at:
+An interactive demo of the Listr prototype is available at:

 https://popapp.in/projects/577fc861b9071da51c4e8154/preview